An Analysis and Summary of Henry James' "The Beast in the Jungle"

 The Use of Distance from Characters

-Despite Henry James choice to write in third person narrative, the narrator is quite distant from his characters, especially May Bartram.
-Third person narrative is often thought to be all-knowing, this distance contradicts that for great artistic purpose.
+Despite Henry James choice to write in third person narrative, the narrator is not all-knowing as in most cases, rather the storyteller is quite distant from his characters, especially May Bartram.
 Brown argues that this distance is created, because “May's role in the story is precisely to die” (Brown).
 Although her death is extremely important and is what ultimately brings Marcher to self-actualization, Brown is incorrect in stating that dying is her main role in The Beast in the Jungle.
 She is the ficelle in this narrative.

 Her character acts as a motivating force towards all action in the entire story.
 May begins the conflict that causes Marcher’s obsession during their second meeting.
 She continues this same position of importance throughout the story by being the catalyst for this obsession.
 Even after her death, it is Marcher’s desire to continue to visit her tombstone that ultimately leads him to finally understand what “the beast in the jungle” truly is.